Cryptocurrency

 Cold Wallet & Hot Wallet

 A cold wallet and a hot wallet are two types of storage systems used to store cryptocurrencies and other digital assets.
 However, they don’t actually store the asset itself.
 The digital asset stays stored on the blockchain.
 Cold wallet or hot wallet refers to how your keys to access the asset will be stored.
+Each wallet type has its purpose.

 The choice between a cold wallet and a hot wallet depends on an individual's specific needs and priorities.
 For long-term storage of large amounts of cryptocurrency, a cold wallet is generally considered to be the most secure option, while for more frequent transactions, a hot wallet may be more convenient.